 With DJ software makers persistently trying to move DJs away from the “play one tune then another” paradigm into a different type of creativity, Hercules has jumped into the fray with the Hercules DJ P32, a new pad-based DJ controller, just launched here at NAMM 2016.

 Back in 2004, I was asked to review the very first Hercules DJ controller – one of the first DJ controllers ever made – which was a tiny device not dissimilar in looks to the Hercules DJ Control Instinct, reviewed here.
 How does the Hercules DJ Control Instinct shape up in today’s very different world?

-Hercules today announced the DJControl Instinct, the second controller to use the DJUCED software, which the company has licensed from an unnamed developer and skinned for its purposes.
-It is priced competitively for a controller with software and a built-in sound card.
+Hercules today announced the second controller to use the company’s own DJUCED software, the DJControl Instinct, which at €99 is priced extremely low for a controller with software and a built-in sound card.

 My, how things have moved on.
-Sat on our workbench is the Hercules DJ Control AIR, a DJ controller with built-in audio, touch-sensitive jogwheels, eight velocity-sensitive performance pads, integrated software that includes sampling, effects, looping and recording, on-board library management, and an “air” sensor for altering the mix using your hand through the air.
+Sat on our workbench is the Hercules Dj Control AIR, a DJ controller with built-in audio, touch-sensitive jogwheels, eight velocity-sensitive performance pads, integrated software that includes sampling, effects, looping and recording, on-board library management, and an “air” sensor for altering the mix using your hand through the air.